 The only thing that appears to be missing is an opera.
 Apparently, plans for such a work did exist.
-His friends Erik Hjalmar Linder and Gustav Gröndahl both bear witness that Wirén was especially interested in Hjalmar Bergman’s novel “Knutsmässomarknad”, but the lack of a libretto impeded the project.
+His friends Erik Hjalmar Linder and Gustav Gröndahl both bear witness to the fact that Wirén was especially interested in Hjalmar Bergman’s novel “Knutsmässomarknad”, but the lack of a libretto impeded the project.

-Dag Wirén’s most performed work by far is the “Serenade for String Orchestra” op 11, commissioned and premiered by Tobias Wilhelmi and the Stockholm Chamber Orchestra at the National Museum in Stockholm in 1937.
-This is a unique work within the realm of Swedish musical creation and one of our two most often performed orchestral works internationally.
+Dag Wirén’s most frequently performed work by far is the “Serenade for String Orchestra” op 11, commissioned and premiered by Tobias Wilhelmi and the Stockholm Chamber Orchestra at the National Museum in Stockholm in 1937.
+This is a unique work within the realm of Swedish musical creation and one of our two most frequently performed orchestral works internationally.